egestasnet/upsert/README.md

 ## What does it?

-It is based on the MySQL function :
+It is based on the MySQL statement :

 `INSERT ON DUPLICATE KEY UPDATE`